 “Early and aggressive treatment of pancreatitis can improve outcomes, prompt an early recovery and limit complications,” says pancreatic specialist Prabhleen Chahal, MD.

-Acute cases strike quickly.
-Symptoms may range from mildly uncomfortable to life-threatening.
-Mild attacks typically last a few days, Dr. Chahal says.
+If you have an acute case, your symptoms may range from mildly uncomfortable to life-threatening.
+Mild attacks typically last a few days.

 Moderate to severe attack of pancreatitis may cause: